analogdevicesinc/msdk/Examples/MAX32690/EEPROM_Emulator/.vscode/README.md

 #### Clean-Periph

-* This task is the same as 'clean', but it also removes the build output for Maxim's peripheral drivers.
+* This task is the same as 'clean', but it also removes the build output for the MSDK's peripheral drivers.
 * Use this if you would like to recompile the peripheral drivers from source on the next build.

 #### Flash